Submersible/self/README.md

 ### Constructors

-The constructor for a class is the `initialize` method.
-Inside the constructor, parent and mixin constructors can be called.
+The constructor for a class is the `constructor` method.
+Inside the constructor function, parent and mixin constructors can be called.
 The `new` keyword may be omitted when instantiating an object.

     var Name = Self({
         name_prefix: 'Sir',
-        initialize: function (self, name) {
+        constructor: function (self, name) {
             self._name = name;
         },
         name: function (self, name) {